Baja California is the land of boulders, boojum trees, beautiful beaches, and historic missions.

 Land of Missions

-My book, about the discovery, and Spanish missions of Baja California.
-Latest printing: 2023
+Learn about the discovery, and Spanish missions, of Baja California.

 In addition to the 25 Spanish missions, two more were founded after Mexican independence, near San Miguel.

 This website was created in the year 2000.
-Twenty-two years later, it has been revised to better help you plan trips and discover more Baja California adventures!
-More content being added.
-Look for more modernizing changes in the near future.
+For 2022 and beyond, it has been revised to better help you plan trips and discover more Baja California adventures!
+More content is always being added.
+Look for more changes in the near future.
 Until then, just scroll down to see and read about the fascinating peninsula that is full of history and adventure.
-Several links lead to much more and hundreds, no thousands of photos give you a look at some of Baja’s endless attractions…
+Several links lead to much more plus hundreds, no thousands of photos give you a look at some of the peninsula’s endless attractions.

-El Coyote, a small bay in the larger Bahía Concepción, has been photographed because of its beauty for many decades.
+El Coyote Bay in the larger Bahía Concepción, photographed because of its beauty for many decades.

 The 1972 Edition of Mike McMahan’s wall map was also featured on the back cover of his 1973 and 1983 books.
 See the all color 1967 edition.